 Here are the basic tools (and how they’re used) for the brand-new beginner:

-Upholstery Needle — used to create rolled edges and sew on buttons.
-It’s much longer and heavier gauge than your regular sewing needle, and also made of steel.
-If you have heavy duty fabric you’re using, it’s advised to go with a mattress needle.
+A must have.
+Used to create rolled edges and sew on buttons.
+It’s much longer and heavier gauge than your regular sewing needle and also made of steel.
+If you have heavy-duty fabric you’re using, it’s advised to go with a mattress needle.

-Claw Tool — used for pulling out tacks and staples carefully (and hopefully without damamge to the wood) when removing old or worn fabric.
+Better than a hammer claw.
+Used for pulling out tacks and staples carefully (and hopefully without damage to the wood) when removing old or worn fabric.
 It looks remarkably like a screwdriver with an itty bitty v-shaped prong instead of a phillips or flathead end.

-Webbing Stretcher — used to stretch and tighten seat webbing.
-It has spikes on the end of an hourglass shaped handle that grip and pull the webbing tight, allowing you to tack or staple the webbing and fabric in place properly.
+Used to stretch and tighten seat webbing.
+It has spikes on the end of an hourglass-shaped handle that grip and pull the webbing tight, allowing you to tack or staple the webbing and fabric in place properly.

 As someone who sews, I have more from this list than I think the average DIYer might in their toolbox, but there are still a couple of items I’ll have to procure before I move forward, as well as things like…fabric.
-Which means I’ll have to make up my mind about how I want these pieces to look in the long run, beyond “not clawed to death.”
-I’ll also be making a trip to my public library for some how-to books, as well as perusing community centers that may offer a free class.